 The Bahamas is generally seen as one of the most pleasant options for where to live in the world.
-A tropical climate and easy-going way of life put the Caribbean nation on the top of most lists for those looking to relocate.
+A tropical climate and easy-going way of life put this Caribbean nation on the top of most lists for those looking to relocate.

-And tax rates run a close second to climate when it comes to naming what makes the Bahamas a favorite for the very wealthy and location-independent digital nomads.
+And tax rates run a close second to climate when it comes to naming what makes The Bahamas a favorite for the very wealthy and location-independent digital nomads.

 Some countries that compete for this attention have relatively high nominal taxes but then create a system of complicated exemptions, credits and rebates to significantly reduce the effective tax rate.